ChrisCarleton/BottomTime-Core/docs/Sites.md

 		"String: An array of tags to help in searching for dive sites.
 (E.g. deep, drift, good vis, etc.)"
 	],
 	"gps": {
-		"longitude": "Number: Degrees in longitude.
-Must be between -180.0 and 180.0.", "latitude": "Number: Degrees in latitude.
+		"lon": "Number: Longitude of the dive site.
+Must be between -180.0 and 180.0.", "lat": "Number: Latitude of the dive site.
 Must be between -90.0 and 90.0."
 	}
 }
 ```